Cumulocity-IoT/cumulocity-plugin-last-visited-devices/README.md

 - **Issues**: Submit bugs or feature requests in the issue tracker.
 - **Pull Requests**: Fork the repo and open a PR to contribute.

+Enjoy effortless device tracking with the Latest Devices Plugin!

 ---

-Enjoy effortless device tracking with the Latest Devices Plugin!

-Changelog:
+##Changelog:
-Release v 1.0.0 - First working plugin to show latest devices
+- Release v 1.0.0: First working plugin to show latest devices